material-motion/material-motion/specifications/runtime/life_of_a_plan.md

       {action:'add",    target: circleView, plan: Draggable               },
     ]

-The above operations committed to the following internal Scheduler state:
+When we commit this transaction to the scheduler, our scheduler has the following representation of the committed plans:

 ![](../../_assets/TargetManagers.svg)

-Let's create Executors by calling our hypothetical `executorForPlan` on each target's Plans.
+The scheduler now creates executors by calling our hypothetical `executorForPlan` on each target's plans.

 ![](../../_assets/Executors.svg)

-We've created three Executors in total. `circleView` has two Executors. `squareView` has one.
-You might be wondering now: "Why is there only one gesture Executor for the squareView?"
+We've created three executors in total. `circleView` has two executors. `squareView` has one.
+You might be wondering now: "Why is there only one gesture executor for the squareView?"

-A single Executor instance is created for each _type_ of Plan registered to a target.
-This allows Executors to maintain coherent state even when multiple Plans have been committed.
+A single executor instance is created for each _type_ of plan registered to a target.
+This allows executors to maintain coherent state even when multiple plans have been committed.

 ### Step 5: Provide Plans to Executors

-The Scheduler now provides each Plan instance to the relevant Executor.
-This allows the Executor to translate specific Plans in to actionable logic.
+The scheduler now provides each plan instance to the relevant executor.
+This allows the executor to translate specific plans in to actionable logic.

 ### Step 6: Executors execute Plans

-Executors can execute their Plans in countless ways.
+Executors can execute their plans in countless ways.
 Let's focus on two of them.

 **Manual execution**

-Executors will be notified each time the system will draw a new frame by the Scheduler's `update` event.
-The Executor is expected to calculate and set its target's next state on each update event.
+Executors will be notified each time the system will draw a new frame by the scheduler's `update` event.
+The executor is expected to calculate and set its target's next state on each update event.

 **Delegated execution**

-An Executor could also delegate its work to a platform-native API, like Web Animations or  CoreAnimation.
-The Executor would be responsible for informing the Scheduler of two things: when delegated execution will start, and when delegated execution has ended.
+An executor could also delegate its work to a platform-native API, like Web Animations or  CoreAnimation.
+The executor would be responsible for informing the scheduler of two things: when delegated execution will start, and when delegated execution has ended.

 <!--